tryswift/blog/_posts/2017-09-07-awesome-try-swift-nyc.md

 <img src="/images/nyc-2017/3.jpg" align="center">

-Hello Everyone, <a href="https://twitter.com/aaalveee" target="_blank">Alvin</a> here, I'm one of the co-organiser of try!
-Swift Conferences.
-I'm really excited to share with you the experiences of try!
-Swift NYC attendees which I have put together.
+Hello Everyone, <a href="https://twitter.com/aaalveee" target="_blank">Alvin</a> here, I'm one of the try!
+Swift co-organizers.
+I thought it would be cool to share what try!
+Swift NYC 2017 was like from three different perspectives.

-I thought about sharing with you how great try!
-Swift NYC 2017 was in three different perspectives.
 Experiences of an Attendee, a Speaker, and a Volunteer.
 Let's hear it from them.

 <hr>